 Meet Our Board of Directors

-Gael’s goal for Myositis Canada is to provide a safe and welcoming space for the newly diagnosed; to continue to support (online and in local groups) those living with and supporting those with myositis; and to raise awareness of myositis, particularly within the medical profession.
+Gael’s goal for MyoCan is to provide a safe and welcoming space for the newly diagnosed; to continue to support those living with and caring for those with myositis; and to raise awareness of myositis, particularly within the medical profession.

 Rod Jansen is a retired telecommunications professional.
 He worked in Canada, USA and the Middle East.
 An avid tennis player, he started falling for no reason on the tennis court and then at home.
 In July 2021, after several years of falling and experiencing progressive weakness in his legs and arms, he was diagnosed with Inclusion Body Myositis (IBM).

 His desire to help others afflicted with IBM lead him to a director position at MyoCan.

 Tracy Lawrence learned about MyoCan after her fiancé was suspected of having Inclusion Body Myositis (IBM) in October 2021 and had a confirmed diagnosis in October 2022.
 Since diagnosis, her fiancé has had some very difficult days and has been unable to work due to IBM and is currently on disability.
 Tracy is hoping to gain and give support to MyoCan.

 Knowing she can make a difference in one person’s life makes volunteering worth it to Tracy.
 Tracy brings 43 years of volunteering experience with her and is thrilled to be a director for MyoCan.
 In her professional life she is an Accounting Clerk for the Government of Newfoundland and Labrador.

 Sheldon Freelan is a retired Doctor of Podiatric Medicine and has served on the Canadian and Ontario Podiatric Medical Associations during his career